 Auditoriums represent one of the most complex types of room environments for designing and integrating – because of the sheer scale of scenarios they need to be used in.
 The primary concern in an auditorium (which could seat from 25 to over 1,000 people), is to ensure that each and every seat allows members of the audience to see and hear the “event” clearly.

-The Actis team suggests the following tips to help achieve optimum design in your auditorium:
+The Actis team suggests the following tips to help achieve an optimum design in your auditorium:

-Audio design and engineering is one of the most important aspects of auditorium design, and one that probably has the maximum impact on audience experience.
-The auditorium must be acoustically treated on the sides and ceiling; and the sound system design must take into account the acoustics and noise level of the room.
+Audio design and engineering are one of the most important aspects of auditorium design, and one that probably has the maximum impact on the audience experience.
+The auditorium must be acoustically treated on the sides and ceiling, and the sound system design must take into account the acoustics and noise level of the room.
 Many auditoriums get this wrong despite considerable investments and attention.
 A Floor Box for appropriate connectors must be provided for stage performances that require a range of microphones.

 Visibility of the stage and the screen must be excellent and we need to ensure a clear line of sight by providing sloped floors and staggered seating, and also confirm that the screen height (diagonal) is at least 1/6th of the distance between the screen and the last row.
 Any smaller and the visibility of the screen content will be compromised for people at the back.
 A high-resolution (FullHD or 4K) and high brightness projector (above 5,000 lumens) is another critical element along with the type of screen deployed.

-Centralised control via touch-based controllers is necessary for easy control of system in the high-pressure environment that high-profile live events inevitably create.
-These control systems can be integrated with almost any electronic or electrical system including HVAC, sound systems, lighting, drapes, AV devices, projectors, screens, cameras, video conferencing systems etc.
+Centralized control via touch-based controllers is necessary for easy control of the system in the high-pressure environment that high-profile live events inevitably create.
+These control systems can be integrated with almost any electronic or electrical system including HVAC, sound systems, lighting, drapes, AV devices, projectors, screens, cameras, video conferencing systems, etc.